Bhagavad Gita Chapter 17 Verse 11 Meaning

 Available in 28 languages

-This verse from Chapter 17 of the Bhagavad Gita highlights a practical insight: That sacrifice which is offered by men without desire for reward, as enjoined by the ordinance (scripture), with a firm faith that doing so is their duty, is Sattvic or pure.
+This verse carries the weight of lived truth.
+That sacrifice which is offered by men without desire for reward, as enjoined by the ordinance (scripture), with a firm faith that doing so is their duty, is Sattvic or pure.
+In the context of how the three gunas shape faith, diet, worship, and charity, these words illuminate the principle of worship and charity from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team